hermanfrias/AmandaBotique/README.md

 **Usage:**
 - The Home button in the navbar will always take you to the home page.
-- The About Amanda button will take you to a descriptive section about Amanda Boutique.
+- The About Amanda button will take you to a descriptive section about Amanda Mateo Boutique.
 - The Contact button will take you to the contact information.
 - The Admin button will take you to the section where the different databases are created and listed.
 - If the user is not logged in, the Login and Register options will appear in the navbar.
 If they are logged in, the Login and Logout options will appear.